I Want To...

 When babies’ skull bones fuse earlier than they should, it causes their heads to grow in abnormal ways.
 Doctors call this pediatric craniosynostosis, which means your child’s skull isn’t growing properly.
 A severe change to a baby’s head shape soon after birth is a telltale sign of this condition.

-Johns Hopkins pediatric neurosurgeon Edward Ahn, M.D., has successfully treated many infants with this condition.
-He offers the basics here.
+Johns Hopkins pediatric neurosurgeons have successfully treated many infants with this condition.
+Here are some of the basics.

 Q. What is pediatric craniosynostosis?